🔮 Looking Ahead

 Findora Academy is an ongoing educational series that covers blockchain basics and posits to answer every question you may have about Findora and its many features and attributes.
 Follow along on the blog and on Medium for regular posts that dive into the technical aspects of blockchain technology in general, and Findora more specifically, in an easy to read format.

-💟 Findora Academy #1: What’s the Difference?
+💟 Findora Academy: What’s the Difference?
 UTXO vs. Account Model for Blockchains

-Findora is a leading privacy-focused blockchain that combines an innovative hybrid of UTXO and Ethereum Virtual Machine (EVM) blockchain technologies to enable programmable privacy.
+Findora is a leading zk-focused blockchain that combines an innovative hybrid of UTXO and Ethereum Virtual Machine (EVM) blockchain technologies to enable selective transparency.
 This Findora Academy article will discuss the key concepts and technical details behind both the UTXO and account-based blockchain architectures that power the Findora blockchain architecture.

 What is a UTXO Blockchain Model?

 UTXO stands for unspent transaction output.
 A UTXO model functions much like cash does in two respects:

 - All data necessary for the transaction are contained in the transaction itself

 For example, if you owed a store $22 but only had a $20 dollar bill and a $5 dollar bill, you’d need to give both bills to the store to pay for the transaction.
 Then, you’d then receive $3 back from the store as the spare change.
 In this example, the $20 bill and the $5 bill act like UTXO amounts.